Contentious Probate Solicitors

 There may be many reasons why a beneficiary considers it necessary to challenge an executor.
 They may think that they are not appropriate for the role or that their conduct is not in accordance with the terms of the will.

-There are several grounds for contesting a will, including a lack of capacity, undue influence, a lack of understanding as to the terms of the will, decisions having been made based on false information, or the will itself may not have been validly signed/executed.
+There are several grounds for contesting a will, including a lack of capacity, undue influence, a lack of understanding as to the terms of the will or lack of knowledge, decisions having been made based on false information, or the will itself may not have been validly signed/executed.

 Sometimes, individuals consider they have received insufficient provision from an estate.